 The Floristic Quality (FQ) Assessments are comprised of two core indices Mean Coefficient of Conservatism (Mean C) and Floristic Quality Index (FQI) (see Appendix A for equations).
 While many novel permutations of these calculations exist, they seem to offer little insight in addition to the pair of main indices and appear only useful for niche applications (Spyreas (2019)).
 As the general goal of the FQA is the assessment of parcels of land, the location of study areas across different habitat types is accepted, and as we used a weighted stratified sample design our points meet the assumptions implicit in the FQA sample design (CITE, Spyreas (2019)).
-FQ Assessments have yet to converge on a standardized size for conducting the species inventory, and while Mean-C is affected by plot size FQI is relatively robust against small plot size, however the size of the AIM plot has been shown to be adequate for noting enough species to conduct the analyses (Spyreas (2016)).
+FQ Assessments have yet to converge on a standardized size for conducting the species inventory, and while Mean-C is affected by plot size, FQI is relatively robust against small plot size.
+The size of the AIM plot has been shown to be adequate for noting enough species to conduct the analyses (Spyreas (2016)).
 In several applications C-values have been shown to be stable across sampling time, in part perhaps due to a propensity for many species at a site to share the same C-values (Spyreas (2016), Matthews et al. (2015), Bried et al. (2013)).
 C-values have also been shown capable of distinguishing habitat variability more effectively than the traditional diversity metrics (Taft et al. (2006)).
 Practicioners of varying degrees of skill are likely to have minimal effects on the estimates of the FQA indices due to the species encoding some degrees of redundant information (Bried et al. (2018), Spyreas (2019)).

 Utility and Limitations of FQA